pierre-rouleau/pel/doc/pel-manual.rst

 mode while trying to keep  Emacs initialization as fast as possible and reducing the repetitive writing of package initialization code.

-I started writing PEL while learning Emacs, Emacs Lisp and the amazing packages that have been written for Emacs.
-PEL encapsulates the knowledge about various tweaks in the use and configuration of several built-in Emacs features and several of the third party packages.
+I started writing PEL while learning Emacs, Emacs Lisp and various packages.
+PEL encapsulates some knowledge about various tweaks to use and configure several built-in Emacs features and third party packages.

-While learning Emacs and various packages I created a set of tables that each list and describe a specific topic, the commands and key bindings related to that topic.
+I also created a set of tables that each list and describe a specific topic, the commands and key bindings related to that topic.
 There are several topics; Emacs navigation, Emacs buffers, windows and frames, how to undo, redo, work with Emacs Lisp, etc...
 See the `Key Bindings Documentation`_ section.
-The commands and key bindings described in those table include what is provided by the plain vanilla GNU Emacs but also the bindings PEL adds and the bindings provided by the third party packages that PEL integrates.
+The commands and key bindings described in those table include what is provided by the plain vanilla GNU Emacs, the third party packages PEL integrates and the PEL commands.

 PEL Goals